awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-ami.md

 A self\-signed TLS X\.509 host certificate is cryptologically identical to a CA\-signed certificate\.
 The difference is social, not mathematical; a CA promises to validate, at a minimum, a domain's ownership before issuing a certificate to an applicant\.
 Each web browser contains a list of CAs trusted by the browser vendor to do this\.
 An X\.509 certificate consists primarily of a public key that corresponds to your private server key, and a signature by the CA that is cryptographically tied to the public key\.
 When a browser connects to a web server over HTTPS, the server presents a certificate for the browser to check against its list of trusted CAs\.
 If the signer is on the list, or accessible through a chain of trust consisting of other trusted signers, the browser negotiates a fast encrypted data channel with the server and loads the page\.

 Certificates generally cost money because of the labor involved in validating the requests, so it pays to shop around\.
 A list of well\-known CAs can be found at [dmoztools\.net](http://dmoztools.net/Computers/Security/Public_Key_Infrastructure/PKIX/Tools_and_Services/Third_Party_Certificate_Authorities/)\.
 A few CAs offer basic\-level certificates free of charge\.
 The most notable of these is the [Let's Encrypt](https://letsencrypt.org/) project, which also supports automation of the certificate creation and renewal process\.
-For more information about using Let's Encrypt as your CA, see [Certificate Automation: Let's Encrypt with Certbot on Amazon Linux](#lets-encrypt-alami)\.
+For more information about using Let's Encrypt as your CA, see [Certificate automation: Let's Encrypt with Certbot on Amazon Linux](#lets-encrypt-alami)\.

 Underlying the host certificate is the key\.
 As of 2017, [government](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) and [industry](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.4.2.pdf) groups recommend using a minimum key \(modulus\) size of 2048 bits for RSA keys intended to protect documents through 2030\.
 The default modulus size generated by OpenSSL in Amazon Linux is 2048 bits, which means that the existing auto\-generated key is suitable for use in a CA\-signed certificate\.
 An alternative procedure is described below for those who desire a customized key, for instance, one with a larger modulus or using a different encryption algorithm\.